04 Jan The Pros and Cons of Using Twitter

 Con: Your Tweets May Go Unnoticed

-Twitter receives around 6,000 tweets every single second.
+Twitter receives around 5000 million tweets per day.
 At that rate, it’s hard to guarantee that your target audience will notice your tweets among the 500 million other tweets posted to the site on a daily basis.

 The types of tweets that do receive attention tend to be those that relate to news stories.
 For instance, if your industry is always changing or often seeing developments, Twitter could be a fit.
 However, if you’d rarely be able to fit trending hashtags into your campaigns, you may struggle to gain much visibility.

 One way to increase visibility and engagement for your tweets is to post at the right time.
 Although this sounds simple, you will need to put in the effort to test when users are best responding to your tweets.
 You will then need to set up a strategy to ensure that you are always ready to tweet at the optimal time of day.

 Pro: Twitter Helps You Stay Up-to-Date with Trends

 Twitter’s never-ending feed also allows you to stay on top of the latest industry trends and gossip.
 By following the right people and monitoring your Twitter feed, you’ll see what users are talking about.
 You’ll also find out what people are saying about your brand, your competitors, and your industry.
 All this will guide both your marketing and business decisions.
 You can also check out the #Explore page to see what Moments Twitter has created, or other top-tier news events currently happening.